“It’s a jungle out there.”

 - I’ll try to have some fun along the way

-This blog is not for millionaires and professional investors.
-It’s for the thousandaires, the average Joes of the world who just want to get out of debt and invest in safe assets that will allow them to buy a home, put their kids through college, and enjoy retirement.
+This blog is not for billionaires and hedge fund managers.
+It’s for the average Joes of the world who just want to get out of debt and invest in safe assets that will allow them to buy a home, put their kids through college, and enjoy retirement.

 I’m not a financial professional.
 As a matter of fact, I’m just a normal guy, so I’ll keep things simple, focus on real-world problems, and do my best to help you take control of your finances.

-If you want to find out who I am, click on the “get to know me” tab, and if you ever have a question about personal finance, click on the “ask a question” tab.
-Thanks for checking out the blog, and come back Thursday for a new post.
+If you want to find out who I am, click on the “get to know me” tab, and if you ever have a question about personal finance, shoot me an email or hit me up on social media.
+Thanks for checking out the blog, and come back regularly for new posts!